Learn how to make perfectly cooked bratwurst on a pellet grill!

 For our pellet grilled bratwurst, we are big fans of Bear Mountain BBQ's Gourmet Blend.
 Feel free to mix them in with some hickory or any other smoking wood pellet you want to try out.

-Just add your chosen pellets to the hopper, plug in and start the pellet grill.
+Add your chosen pellets to the hopper, then plug in the grill and get it started.

 Make sure it is set up for INDIRECT heating.